External Memory Series — File-based memory for AI-assisted work (overview · 1 Implementation · 2 Productivity · 3 vs the diagram · 4 Governance)

 The Problem: Copilot's Pricing Model Just Changed

 GitHub Copilot is moving from request-based billing to token-based billing on June 1, 2026.
-If you're a heavy coder on Copilot Pro+ ($39/month), like myself, you might have already hit your 1,500 premium request limit by mid-month.
-The question isn't whether Copilot is useful—it's whether the new pricing model makes sense compared to direct API access through OpenRouter or third-party providers.
+If you're a heavy coder on Copilot Pro+ at $39/month, you may have already hit your 1,500 premium request allowance by mid-month.
+The question isn't whether Copilot is useful — it's whether the new pricing model still makes sense once you compare it against direct API access through OpenRouter, or against the much cheaper (and riskier) third-party relays that have appeared on the market.

-The answer depends entirely on how you code.
+The answer depends entirely on how you code, and on how much trust you're willing to extend to non-official providers.

 Why This Matters

 The shift from "requests per month" to "tokens consumed" fundamentally changes the economics of AI-assisted coding.
-Under the old model, a complex refactor and a simple autocomplete both counted as one request.
-Under the new model, that refactor might consume 50,000 tokens while the autocomplete uses 200.
+Under the old model, a complex refactor and a simple autocomplete both counted as one premium request.
+Under the new model, that refactor might consume 50,000 tokens while the autocomplete uses 200 — and you pay accordingly.

 For developers who:

-...the token-based model can quickly exceed the value of the $39/month subscription.
+…the token-based model can quietly exceed the value of the $39/month subscription within days.

 What GitHub Copilot Actually Costs Now

-Starting June 1, 2026, GitHub Copilot charges by tokens, converted to AI Credits where 1 AI credit = $0.01.
+Starting June 1, 2026, GitHub Copilot charges by tokens, converted to GitHub AI Credits where 1 AI credit = $0.01 USD.
+(GitHub docs)

 Current Plan Structure